erasmus-without-paper/ewp-specs-architecture/README.md

 files][discovery-api], and these changes MUST be reflected in the registry response.

-The major advantage of such automatic updating is that all the partners *do not need* to contact the registry maintainer in order to change their Registry entries.
-Many operations (such as changing the server certificate, or adding a new HEI to a host) can be performed simply by updating the manifest on **the partner's** server (and the Registry will fetch these changes automatically).
+The major advantage of such automatic updating is that the partners *do not need* to contact the registry maintainer when they want to change some of their Registry entries.
+Most changes in the registry can performed simply by updating the manifest on **the partner's** server (and the Registry will fetch these changes automatically).

 ### Requirements for the Clients